kevinolega/minimalchanges/_posts/2012-04-25-lets-go-back-to-the-beginning.md

 I found it disgusting.
 My mindset then firmly believed that minimalists are lazy.
 After all, why do less?
 Instead of less shouldn't you work hard for more?
 That's how we grow right?
 These bastards, like the Christians are lazy, only working for enough and missing out on life's pleasures because they are lazy.

 I was naive back then because I didn't understand.
-Leo's post on <a href="http://mnmlist.com/carry-less-or-pockets-like-air">pocket's like air hit home</a>.<strong> My pockets were always full.
-I went to work with two full bags</strong> when I felt lazy.someone told me more than once I was like a cartoon character who had lot's of items in my pockets.
+Leo's post on <a href="http://mnmlist.com/carry-less-or-pockets-like-air">pocket's like air hit home</a>.** My pockets were always full.
+I went to work with two full bags** when I felt lazy.someone told me more than once I was like a cartoon character who had lot's of items in my pockets.

 <a href="http://minimalchanges.com/lets-go-back-to-the-beginning/mask-weapons-guns-swords-from-movies/" rel="attachment wp-att-1875"><img class="alignleft size-full wp-image-1875" title="Mask weapons guns swords from movies" src="http://minimalchanges.com/blog/wp-content/uploads/2012/04/Mask-weapons-guns-swords-from-movies.jpg" alt="" width="852" height="461" /></a>